 - You have an adjustable rate mortgage (ARM): There are several reasons as to why refinancing from an adjustable rate to a fixed-rate mortgage is a good idea.
 For starters, your budget is at risk if you’re currently in an adjustable rate mortgage.
 A fixed-rate home loan provides more stability, allowing you to plan for your future with more certainty.
 Another good reason to get out of an ARM is to reduce your interest rate risk while rates remain at historic lows—this will save you money long-term.

 - You have an FHA loan and pay mortgage insurance: Switching from an FHA to a conventional loan gives you the opportunity to remove mortgage insurance (MIP).
 With a conventional loan, you can eventually drop the mortgage insurance once you’ve paid down the loan to a certain amount (usually about 78% of the value of the home loan).
 If you still need mortgage insurance when refinancing your mortgage, it’s typically cheaper with a conventional loan.

-- Your current interest rate is higher than what’s available today: If your home loan’s interest rate is higher than what’s currently available, it’s time to refinance to save some money.
-You can even cap your interest rate with Rate Secured to ensure you get a low rate.
+- Your current interest rate is higher than what’s available today: If your interest rate is higher than what's currently available, it's time to refinance to save some money.

 - You want to stay in your home but need to make some updates: If you’re looking to make some upgrades to your current home, it’s good to look at all your options.
 With this option, your refinanced loan will be for a greater amount than your existing home loan, and you receive the difference between the two.